shahern004/CRUSTy-Core/README.md

-# CRUSTy - A Secure File Encryption Application
+# CRUSTy-Core - A Secure File Encryption Application

-CRUSTy is a robust, secure file encryption application that implements AES-256-GCM authenticated encryption with a focus on security, usability, and extensibility.
-This repository (CRUSTy-Core) contains the hybrid C++/Rust implementation, which combines:
+CRUSTy-Core is a robust, secure file encryption application that implements AES-256-GCM authenticated encryption with a focus on security, usability, and extensibility.
+This repository contains the hybrid C++/Rust implementation, which combines:

 - A modern Qt-based user interface (C++)
 - Core application logic in C++